Avia Traffic Company

 Avia Traffic Company is an airline with its head office in Bishkek, Kyrgyzstan. operating out of Manas International Airport.

-The Avia Air Traffic Company along with all other airlines based in Kyrgyzstan is on the List of air carriers banned in the European Union.
+The Avia Air Traffic Company, along with all other airlines based in Kyrgyzstan, was on the list of air carriers banned in the European Union.
+The ban was lifted in June 2026.

 Destinations

 As of December 2023, Avia Traffic Company operates scheduled passenger flights to the following destinations: